 The College processes financial aid applications throughout the year.
 However, most scholarship programs have application deadlines established by the grantor.
-In the case of Federal Student Aid Programs, students must have completed both the government forms, and the entire admissions process at the College in order to qualify.
-This process should be started at least six to eight weeks in advance of the semester to be attended in order to prevent delays in payment.
+In the case of Federal Student Aid Programs, students must have completed both the government forms and the entire admissions process at the College in order to qualify.
+This process should be started well in advance of the semester to be attended in order to prevent delays in payment.
 Students should complete their applications early to insure maximum awards.
-For further information, contact the Financial Aid Office at 735-5544.
+No applications will be accepted after the end of the school year.
+For further information, contact the Financial Aid Office at (671) 735-5544.